 Addressing developer needs

-Unlike traditional backup, Kubernetes backup is more end-user-driven rather than operated by a centralized team, said Michael Ferranti, vice president of product and corporate marketing at Portworx.
+Unlike traditional backup, Kubernetes backup is more end-user-driven rather than operated by a centralized team, said Michael Ferranti, senior director of product marketing in the cloud native business unit at Pure Storage.
 Although a centralized team is ultimately responsible for protecting Kubernetes data, members of that team aren't going to be as intimately familiar with what needs to be protected as the developers working directly with the apps.

 The new, granular role-based access control in PX-Backup 2.0 enables self-service backups and restores for developers in a secure manner via integration with Active Directory, LDAP and other authentication systems.
 By defining roles such as application user, application administrator and infrastructure administrator, IT operations can control permissions and the level of access users have in PX-Backup.

 PX-Backup's new Backup Activity Timeline Dashboard provides a view of all backup jobs and their status, spaced out over time.
 With Kubernetes entering production, customers need better ways to visually organize the thousands of objects in an environment along with their associated backup activity, Ferranti said.

 "It's too big for any one person to understand now, so we need to create these levels of abstraction," Ferranti said.